john-data-chen/turborepo-starter-kit/README.md

 - status: enabled
 - benefit:
-  - 50~100 times faster than ESLint (it can lint this small project in 15ms, it has more potential in big projects with thousands of files)
+  - 50~100 times faster than ESLint (it can lint this small project in 500 ms, it has more potential in big projects with thousands of files)
   - easier to setup
   - clearer instructions showing how to fix each issue
   - many ESLint packages can be removed (in my case 10 packages)